This is a look at the Instagram Logo and the history behind the company.

 Instagram, as of June 2020, has one billion active users across the world, comprising 52% females and 48% males.
 Instagram holds its success and popularity to its mobile-friendly interface, better story integration, and friendly e-commerce interface.
 Also, its easy content discovery is another factor.
 The Instagram colorful logo has played a leading role in this popularity.
 It has represented the app to its greatness.

-In this short write-up, together, we’ll explore the history of Instagram, the evolution of its logo, and how the logo has helped it to become one of the most recognizable brands in the world.
+Let’s explore the Instagram logo and some history behind the app and business model.
+The iconic logo has helped it to become one of the most recognizable brands in the world.

 The History of Instagram